MDA National Ambassadors

 Meet Justin Moy

-“I want to become a biochemist,” Justin says.
+“I want to become a bioinformaticist,” Justin says.
 “I want to go into academic research or work for a pharmaceutical company so that I can help find a cure for my disease.”

 Hometown: Concord, Massachusetts

 Diagnosis: Congenital muscular dystrophy

-Justin Moy, the 18-year-old Concord, Mass. native, is currently a freshman in college where he hopes to major in bioinformatics and computational biology so he can one day become a muscular dystrophy researcher.
+Justin Moy, an 18-year-old Concord, Mass. native, is currently a freshman in college majoring in bioinformatics so he can one day work toward finding treatments and cures for muscular dystrophy.